Honey (Robyn album): Background, writing and recording

-Reeling from a breakup with longtime collaborator Max Vitali in 2014, Robyn spiraled into depression that severely deepened upon the death of close friend Christian Falk to cancer for which she cancelled her associated tour.
-Following an intensive therapy regimen of at least three meetings per week for years that also unpacked everything from an abortion at 18, her parents' divorce, lost childhood then exhaustion in the pursuit of pop stardom in a predatory industry and called-off engagement to Olof Inger, her therapist eventually cut her time down, expressing that the excessive appointments were becoming counterproductive.

-Turning to music, she went clubbing globally for inspiration on a new project, drawing many of her ideas in particular from her time at Pikes Hotel in Ibiza.
-Lost for months, finally found her spark again after hearing DJ Koze's track "XTC" for the first time at a club in Los Angeles, describing it as having "changed [her] life".
-Inspired again, she first reached out to Joseph Mount of Metronomy and they eventually kept collaborating beyond their expected one-off session.
+Reeling from a breakup with longtime collaborator Max Vitali in early 2014, Robyn spiraled into depression that severely deepened upon the death of close friend Christian Falk to pancreatic cancer that summer for which she eventually cancelled her remaining shows with their group La Bagatelle Magique.
+Continuing an intensive psychoanalysis regimen of three to four meetings per week for six years that also unpacked everything from an abortion at 19, her parents' divorce, lost childhood then exhaustion in the pursuit of pop stardom in a predatory industry and called-off engagement to Olof Inger, Robyn found her spark again musically after hearing DJ Koze's track "XTC" for the first time at a club in Los Angeles, describing it as having "changed [her] life".
+Seeking further inspiration, she went clubbing globally, drawing many of her ideas in particular during her stay at Pikes Hotel in Ibiza.
+Robyn reached out first to Joseph Mount of Metronomy with her ideas and they eventually kept collaborating beyond their expected one-off session.
 Mount said he had to adjust to Robyn's "emotional transparency" while writing, understanding over time that it is "integral to what she does".

 Robyn has stated that the album, recorded in part at studios in Stockholm, London, Paris, New York and Ibiza, features "much more production work on my end".
 She also said the album represents "this sweet place, like a very soft ecstasy. [...]
 I danced a lot when I was making it.
 I found a sensuality and a softness that I don't think I was able to use in the same way before.
 Everything just became softer."
 Robyn initially began working on the record alone, which she said allowed her to be more sensual.
 The album was named for its "glowing, transcendent" title track, which The New York Times has called Robyn's "masterpiece".
 Robyn created the demo for "Missing U" in the summer 2014 on her laptop along with a LinnDrum machine and a software synth.
 She noted that the lyrics for the song took two years to complete, before finishing them with producers Joseph Mount and Klas Åhlund.